Vocabulary

 Learn more here

-A is for Asexual/Aromantic, as in people who's orientation is defined by a lack of sexual or romantic feeling.
+A is for Asexual/Aromantic, as in people who's orientation is defined by having little to no capacity for sexual or romantic feeling.
+This is a spectrum.

 Learn more here